zebrunner/carina/docs/automation/api.md

 #### REST service call domain object (Declarative approach)

 Approach based on implicit instantiation of the `AbstractApiMethod`.
-This is useful for:
-- Improving the readability of the `AbstractApiMethod` description
+It allows to:
-- The ability to better structure the description of endpoints
+- more convenient and efficiently organize description of endpoints;
+- have all carina api methods for the same URL pattern be defined within single class;
-- Reduction of time for the implementation of the desired `AbstractApiMethod`
+- reduce time for the implementation of the desired `AbstractApiMethod`;

-This approach only needs the description of the desired method:
+- flexibly configure all api methods with Java annotations.

+Here is example of multiple api methods definition for one url pattern.
+Base url template can be easily overwritten with use of `@EndpointTemplateMethod` annotation:
 ```java
 package com.qaprosoft.carina.demo.api;